-Step 2: Then place the chopped potatoes in a large pot with the garlic cloves and bundle of thyme.
+2. Then place the chopped potatoes in a large pot with the minced garlic cloves and thyme.

-Step 3: Next, add the cream and milk and bring to a boil.
-Then add the salt and reduce the heat to a simmer and stir occasionally until the potatoes are fork-tender and falling apart.
+3. Next, add the cream and milk and bring to a boil.
+Then reduce the heat to a simmer and stir occasionally until the potatoes are fork-tender and falling apart.

-Remove from the heat and discard the thyme stems, use a potato masher to mash the potatoes until smooth.
+4. Remove from the heat and discard the thyme stems, use a potato masher to mash the potatoes until mostly smooth.

-Step 4: Add in the butter and pepper and stir just until melted and combined.
+5. Add in the butter, salt, and pepper and stir just until melted and combined.